jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 ### 🔧 Examples:
     > respawnpoint set all
-    	(set the respawn point for all players at the current camera location)
+    	(Set the respawn point for all players at the current camera location)
     > rsp set
-    	(set the respawn point to player who uses the command at the current camera location)
+    	(Set the respawn point to the current camera location for the player who uses the command)
     > respawnpoint set 6
-    	(set the respawn point for player 6 at camera location)
+    	(Set the respawn point for player 6 at the current camera location)
     > rsp reset 2
-    	(reset player 2's respawn point to default location)
+    	(Reset player 2's respawn point to the default location)
     > rsp reset all
-    	(reset all player's respawn point to its default respawn location (hall of storms).)
+    	(Reset all players' respawn points to their default locations (Hall of Storms).)

 <a name="cmd-respawnpoint-uiAvailability"></a>